Lanterns on the Lake

 Randy grabbed James by the hair and pulled him backwards.
 Billy stuck James with the knife hard.
 The hilt hit James’s chest hard enough to leave a purple bruise.
 The blade pierced the heart.
 And that was that for James.

-Randy dropped James and he sunk to the concrete.
+Randy dropped James, and he sank to the concrete.
 “They’ve cut me, Jim!
 They’ve cut me!”

 Another fisherman, Jim Bates, ran to McGuire.
 “Get their tag!”